High-Dimensional Inference for Cluster-Based Graphical Models: Estimation of Cluster-based Graphical Models

-relative to the partition of $\bbeta=(\theta,\bgamma)$.
-When $Q_n$ is the negative log-likelihood function, and the dimension of the parameter is independent of $n$, then $h(\btheta; \bgamma)$ given by (\ref{eqeff}) is called the efficient score function for $\theta$, and classical theory shows that it admits solutions that are consistent, asymptotically normal and attain the information bound given by the reciprocal of (\ref{eqinfor}) \citep{van,bickel1993efficient}.
+When $Q_n$ is the negative log-likelihood function, and the dimension of the parameter is independent of $n$, then $h(\btheta; \bgamma)$ given by \eqref{eqeff} is called the {\it efficient score function} for $\theta$, and classical theory shows that it admits solutions that are consistent, asymptotically normal and attain the information bound given by the reciprocal of \eqref{eqinfor} \citep{van,bickel1993efficient}.

 With these goals in mind, we similarly define the corresponding pseudo-score function for estimating $\theta$ in the presence of the nuisance parameter $\bgamma$ as

 and define the pseudo information of $\theta$, in the presence of the nuisance parameter $\bgamma$, as